cainam/home-cluster-deployment/README.md

 - test if vars can be remove from kustomize apply task => remove, now test
 - test to remove "undef application vars again" task => remove, now test
+- regression tests: implement continuous testing of the features to detect regressions